SouthAsh1/Xol-metrix/Doc/README.md

 # Xol-metrix Assembly

-This project assumes you know how to build the standard XOL 2 toolhead with this build assembly thrown into the mix.
+This project assumes you know how to build the standard Xol Toolhead with this build assembly thrown into the mix.

 |	Notes	|	Image	|
 |	--------------------	|	--------------------	|